Email: rfloyd@hooverhullturner.com

 Lawyer Liability and Licensing

-- Counsels Am Law 100 and 150 firms in connection with professional liability issues and claims
+- Counsel to Am Law 100 and 150 firms in connection with professional liability issues and claims

 - Represented attorney in nationally reported disciplinary action involving Rule 1.7 charge arising from relationship with client’s spouse; hearing officer’s report of no misconduct affirmed by unanimous Indiana Supreme Court